loveshack/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

 Additional Attributes
 ~~~~~~~~~~~~~~~~~~~~~

-The **raw** attribute offers the end user the possibility of passing by attributes not known by OpenNebula to KVM.
-Basically, everything placed here will be written literally into the KVM deployment file (**use libvirt xml format and semantics**).
+The **raw** attribute offers the end user the possibility of passing attributes not known by OpenNebula to KVM.
+Basically, everything placed here will be written literally into the KVM deployment file. (**Use libvirt XML format and semantics**.)

 .. code::